B-UMMI/Chewie-NS/docs/user/tutorial.rst

     Inserted 12 profiles (12 total, 12 total unique).

 The ``AlleleCall`` process will print a table with the summary of the results to the standard output.
-For the purpose of this tutorial, the ``INF`` cases are the most relevant.
+You can see a  `detailed description <https://github.com/B-UMMI/chewBBACA/wiki/2.-Allele-Calling>`_ of each category but for the purpose of this tutorial, the ``INF`` cases are the most relevant.
 The alleles that received this classification correspond to new alleles that have been inferred during the process and were added to the schema FASTA files.
 If we inspect the same file that we looked into before the allele calling, you will notice that new alleles have been added to that file.